 We must first acknowledge that a strict comparison to other premium accounting software is not a reasonable path to take with this review of sorts.
 We understand that a free software may not fully compare with premium competitors.

 That being said, Wave Apps’ accounting software offers a sufficient “free lunch”; especially if you are a ‘hungry’ freelancer, someone who wants to manage personal finances, or small to micro-sized business, trying bootstrap.

 The basic services Wave offers really ARE free.
 There are no tricks or strings attached.
 There are some ancillary services that are pay as you go but they aren’t a necessity for every business.
 Even better is that those basic services are paired down or lesser than the paid version.
 Wave can truly be called an “accounting software” as it offers billing and invoice tracking, it keeps running balances of your bank registers, it allows for reconciliation, it offers several of your standard accounting reports, and a few of the features that have become cloud accounting staples.

 This free software doesn’t skimp on security either.
 Depending on the level of security your browser will allow, Wave can use up to 256-bit SSL/TLS encryption.
 This encryption level is congruent to many online banks.

-Even with all of these great perks to this free software, you may still find it more beneficial to take the plunge to try another premium package (some of our favorites are QuickBooks and Xero), especially if you are growing small business.
-Now that we know the basics of this software, let’s take a look at some of the places that could be improved upon.
+Even with all of these great perks to this free real estate software, you may still find it more beneficial to take the plunge to try another premium package (some of our favorites are QuickBooks and Xero), especially if you are growing a small business.
+Now that we know the basics of the Wave Accounting Software, let’s review some of the places that could be improved upon.